adambard/learnxinyminutes-docs/tcsh.html.markdown

 # script: http://en.wikipedia.org/wiki/Shebang_(Unix)
 # TCSH emulates the shebang on systems which don't understand it.

-# In most cases you'll use `#!/bin/tcsh -f', that is because `-f' option
+# In most cases you'll use `#!/bin/tcsh -f', because `-f' option does not load
-# does not load any resource or start-up files, or perform any command hashing,
+# any resource or start-up files, or perform any command hashing, and thus
-# and thus starts faster.
+# starts faster.

 # --- the echo command --------------------------------------------------------
 # The `echo' writes each word to the shell's standard output, separated by